bravojuandb/python-daily-drills/pillar2/README.md

 ## 5. Common Patterns

-Each pattern concludes with a **15-minute drill** — a concise, practical exercise to reinforce the concept.

 - **Iteration & Filtering** → selective traversal
   ✅ *Drill:* read a CSV and filter only rows where "status" == "active".